 A mother and grandmother were recently jailed after a judge decided they deliberately and willfully disobeyed court orders in relation to parenting arrangements for children.

 The Judge imposed the jail sentence because of the seriousness of the actions of the mother and grandmother.
-Prior to the making of the Court order the mother alleged the father abused her psychologically and emotionally, had made death threats relayed to her through the children and posed a risk to the children.
+Prior to the making of the Court order the mother alleged the father abused her psychologically and emotionally, as well as making death threats relayed to her through the children and posed a risk to the children.
 Notwithstanding the allegations the mother and the father resolved court proceedings by way of Orders providing the parties with equal parental responsibility for the children.
 The Orders provided for the children to live with the mother and to spend between 5 – 7 nights per fortnight with the father.

 Within three months of the Court Orders being made, by consent between the parties, the mother disappeared with the children and remained in hiding for three years.
 The mother spent at least two of those years on the run, relying on friends and charity, changing the children’s names, moving residence every three months or so and leaving in the dead of night with the children hiding under blankets.
 The father spent three years trying to find the children.